 For Indonesia, Madden and Barron (2002) document the social impact of sporadic, but widespread violence in the province of Lampung after the 1998 fall of the New Order regime.
-They report a mixed effect of how spontaneous violence, armed robbery, and vigilantism affect local relations and networks.
+They report a mixed diagnosis of how spontaneous violence, armed robbery, and vigilantism affect local relations and networks.
 While within-group cooperation increased, social interactions across ethnic groups deteriorated.
-Chen (2010) tests a model in which group identity in the form of religious intensity plays the role of ex-post insurance, after the 1997-98 Indonesian economic crisis.
+Chen (2010) tests a model in which group identity, in the form of religious intensity, plays the role of ex-post insurance, after the 1997-98 Indonesian economic crisis.
 However, the link between violence in the immediate post-Suharto era and local social relations has not been analysed quantitatively.
 We fill this gap with hard empirical evidence in this paper.

-The remainder of this paper is structured as follows.
 The next section describes the data and provides background information on community activities in Indonesia.
-We then turn to our estimation strategy in Section 3.
-In Section 4, we discuss our empirical results from the regression analysis.
+We discuss our estimation strategy in Section 3.
+In Section 4, we represent our empirical results.
 Finally, Section 5 concludes.

-2. The Data
+2. The Context and the Data